jacknlawson/jacknlawson.github.io/biblicalhebrew.md

 ---
 layout: default
-title: Biblical Hebrew | Jack N. Lawson
+title: Learn Biblical Hebrew in Winston-Salem! | Jack N. Lawson
 smalltitle: |
-  Biblical Hebrew
+  Learn Biblical Hebrew in Winston-Salem!
 permalink: /biblicalhebrew/
 ---
 ![Biblical Hebrew](http://jacknlawson.com/images/hebrew.jpg)

 ## Why learn biblical Hebrew?

-Whether you are Christian or Jew, reading the Hebrew Bible/Old Testament in English (or any other translation) is like only being able to see life in black & white.
-Even a basic understanding of Hebrew will enhance your biblical understanding, providing a full-colour spectrum to what can often be, at best, fuzzy black & white.
+Whether you are Christian or Jew, reading the Hebrew Bible/Old Testament in English (or any other translation) is like only being able to see life in black &amp; white.
+Even a basic understanding of Hebrew will enhance your biblical understanding, providing a full-colour spectrum to what can often be, at best, fuzzy black &amp; white.

 ## Nu?
 So what’s your background in Hebrew?